Social media demonise demonetisation

 Not one to keep quiet, Mr Reddy, who runs a public information portal, has taken the complaint to Reserve Bank of India.
 In the evening, Mr. Reddy succeeded in forcing the bank to tear off notices that demanded address proof in addition to the RBI norm of ID proof.

-“Everybody is busy with Posting pics by taking selfie with 2000 rs notes , But I’am still using 100 Rs note ;),” posted V. Mahesh on twitter.
-Another smart alec posted: “Why currency was changed?
-Gandhiji came into Modi's dreams and said.."
-Beta, bahut din se mera DP change nahi kiya (sic).”
-But it was not all good news, fun and memes.
-The news of death of a woman in Gorakhpur in Uttar Pradesh, allegedly due to a heart attack near a bank with scattered Rs 1000 notes, went viral with many netizens sharing the image and laying the blame on the government for the move.
+The news of death of a woman in Uttar Pradesh, allegedly due to a heart attack near a bank with scattered Rs.
+1,000 notes, went viral with many netizens sharing the image and laying the blame on the government.

 Please Email the Editor